Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-manchester-grammar-school--11-plus--maths--2016--arithmetic-b_pr_prpcc.md

 <div class='question subquestion'>

 A driver sees a child start to cross the road $80 \ \text{m}$ in front of his car.
-What distance would the car be from the child when the driver stopped if he was initially travelling at $60 \ \text{kmph}$?
+What distance would the car be from the child when the driver stopped if he was initially travelling at $60 \ \text{kmph}?$

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>A driver sees a child start to cross the road $80 \ \text{m}$ in front of his car.
-What distance would the car be from the child when the driver stopped if he was initially travelling at $60 \ \text{kmph}$?
+What distance would the car be from the child when the driver stopped if he was initially travelling at $60 \ \text{kmph}?$
 </code></pre>
 </div>